DevlessTeam/dv-android-sdk-1.0/README.md

   /*
-  setUpDevlessUserToken Right under the instance and pass in the name of your shratd prefernce variable.
-Im my case i called my shared preference sp */ devless.addUserToken(sp);
+  setUpDevlessUserToken Right under the instance and pass in the name of your shared preference variable.
+Im my case I called my shared preference *sp* */ devless.addUserToken(sp);